Ways we manage road safety in North Lincolnshire, including driver advice, education, speed management and safer crossings.

 - develop safe attitudes and behaviour

 We target work at all age groups and have a programme of education and training in schools that helps develop key road safety skills and an understanding of what is safe and unsafe behaviour on the roads.

-The new challenges faced by children going up to secondary school are covered both before and after they start their new school.
+- Transition -the new challenges of independent travel faced by children going up to secondary school are covered both before and after they start their new school.

-Older teenagers tend to feature a lot in casualty figures, particularly as car drivers and passengers.
+- Motorised Travel-Older teenagers show as a high risk of becoming a casualty either a moped rider, car drivers or passenger.
 Work in Year 11 and colleges targets this group, looking at the causes and consequences of crashes and promoting the powerful passenger message for those that feel uncomfortable when a car is being driven badly.

 School crossing patrols were created in 1953 to help children walking to and from school.
 Since then they have become a familiar and integral part of the journey to school for many children.

 Patrols have a legal power to stop traffic to cross any pedestrian, adult or child, and failing to stop is an offence.
 Whilst traffic has increased enormously since the 1950s the role of the school crossing patrol is virtually the same.

 Communities, parents and children in North Lincolnshire value this service greatly.
 Although drivers and other members of the public sometimes think little of patrols, it is only when they are not on duty that people realise how much they are worth.

 Today’s crossing patrols are better equipped to carry out the job than ever before with high quality uniform to protect them from the weather and help them be seen by drivers.
 They are not only trained to work on the crossing point but also in dealing with the issues they are likely to come across when working in a front line service on the highway.

 Each crossing point meets agreed criteria based on the number of pedestrians crossing, the amount of traffic passing and various other factors about the site.
 Patrols can be anywhere on a route to school and may serve children from more than one school.